 If you plan to swim, camp, hike, or just relax by the Great Lakes, you’ll want a book or audiobook to take with you.
 Whether you’re in the car with the kids or you’re alone in the backcountry camping sites of Killarney, there is a Great Lakes-themed book for you.

-Looking for inspiration for your first walk or hike?
+Looking for a book to inspire you for first walk or hike?

 The Water Walker by Joanne Robertson tells the true-life story of the Grandmother Josephine Mandamin with beautiful illustrations and a pronunciation guide for Anishinaabe words.
 An elder from Wikwemikong First Nation, Mandamin has walked around every Great Lake in an effort to raise awareness for nibi (water).
 She calls water “the Lifeblood of Mother Earth” and carried a copper pail of water more than 25,000 kilometres over 14 years before finishing her last walk in 2017.
 Mandamin’s walks will definitely inspire you to take your first steps on your own Great Lakes journey.

-Looking to take a step back in time?
+Looking for a book to take you a step back in time?

 Jane Urquhart’s Away tells the story of an Irish family who came to Ontario in the 1840s.
 The book spans four generations of women.
 It begins with the departure of the family from Ireland, passes through Confederation and early-Canadian political intrigues, and describes the transformation of the Great Lakes region from wilderness to industrialized landscape.
 Water is a constant theme in the book, especially Lake Ontario.
 It is the dividing line between people from “here” and people from “away.”
 Away is a cross between historical fiction and magical realism, and will satisfy anyone looking for a poetic, landscape-driven read with strong female characters.